-CBC-MAC mode, and CMAC mode and cryptographic key sizes 128 bits, 192 bits, and 256 bits that meets the following: [FIPS 197] Section 5 (AES), [NIST SP 800-38A] Section 6.1, 6.2 and 6.5 (ECB, CBC and CTR mode).

-- [ISO/IEC 9797-1], Algorithm 1 (CBC-MAC mode), and - [NIST SP 800-38B] Section 6.2 (CMAC mode).

-Cryptographic Key Destruction - Crypto Library (optional)

-FCS_CKM.4.1/AES_LIB The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method flushing of key registers that meets the following: none.

-The N7121 Crypto Library provides the smartcard embedded software with library calls to perform various cryptographic algorithms that involve keys.
+CBC-MAC mode, and CMAC mode and cryptographic key sizes 128 bits, 192 bits, and 256 bits that meets the following: [FIPS 197] Section 5 (AES), [NIST SP 800-38A] Section 6.1, 6.2 and 6.5 (ECB, CBC and CTR mode), [ISO/IEC 9797-1], Algorithm 1 (CBC-MAC mode), and • [NIST SP 800-38B] Section 6.2 (CMAC mode).
+Application Note: This SFR depends on the availability of the N7121 Crypto Library.
+FCS_CKM.4/AES_LIB Cryptographic Key Destruction - Crypto Library (optional) FCS_CKM.4.1/AES_LIB The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method flushing of key registers that meets the following: none .
+Application Note: The N7121 Crypto Library provides the smartcard embedded software with library calls to perform various cryptographic algorithms that involve keys.
 Through the parameters of the library calls, the smartcard embedded software provides keys for the cryptographic algorithms.
 To perform its cryptographic algorithms, the library copies these keys, or a transformation thereof, to the working-buffer (supplied by the smartcard embedded software) and/or the memory/special function registers of the Crypto Library.
 Depending upon the algorithm the library either overwrites these keys before returning control to the smartcard embedded software or provides a library call to through which the smartcard embedded software can clear these keys.
 In the case of a separate library call to clear keys the guidance instructs the smartcard embedded software when/how this call should be used.
 Clearing of keys that are provided by the smartcard embedded software to the Crypto Library is the responsibility of the smartcard embedded software.

-6.1.4.2 Library Support for Random-Number Generation (optional)
+This SFR depends on the availability of the N7121 Crypto Library.
+Library Support for Random Number Generation (optional)